MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

 -   IIS 7 - [https://learn.iis.net/page.aspx/246/using-fastcgi-to-host-php-applications-on-iis-7/](https://learn.iis.net/page.aspx/246/using-fastcgi-to-host-php-applications-on-iis-7/)

- To use the code in this article in the Windows environment, you will need to download the php_http extension from [http://downlaods.php.net/pierre](https://downloads.php.net/pierre/).
-For more information about which download to choose, see the **Which version do I choose?** on the PHP for Windows download page: [https://windows.php.net/download/](https://windows.php.net/download/).
+ To use the code in this article in the Windows environment, you will need to download the php_http extension.
+For more information about which download to choose, see the **Which version do I choose?** on the PHP for Windows download page: [https://windows.php.net/download](https://windows.php.net/download/).

  You will also need to activate the php_openssl extension.
 If you are using Wampserver, you can activate the php_openssl extension by selecting it from the WampServer taskbar menu under PHP->PHP extensions->php_openssl.